JERUSLIN-VINCE/Todolist/README.md

    *HTML
    *CSS
    *Javascript

 Files
-.index.html : This is the main file that contains the html code for the To-Do List.
-..css : This file contains the styling for the To-Do List.
-.script.js : This file contains the logic for the To-Do List, including adding, editing, and deleting tasks, and filtering the task list.
+index.html : This is the main file that contains the html code for the To-Do List. css : This file contains the styling for the To-Do List. script.js : This file contains the logic for the To-Do List, including adding, editing, and deleting tasks, and filtering the task list.